appsemble/appsemble/docs/reference/page.md

 The name of the page.
 This field is always required and must be unique within the app, meaning that it is not possible to have two pages with the same name.
-The name of the page is displayed at the top of each page as well as in the side navigational menu.
+The name of the page is displayed at the top of each page as well as in the side navigational menu, unless `navTitle` has been set.

+Note that the URL used to navigate to pages is determined by this property.

+## `navTitle`

+A [remapper](../guide/remappers.md) for the title of the page when displayed in the app’s navigation menu.
+The `context` property `name` can be used to access the name of the page.

 ## `icon`